 For example, last year at our Harvest Festival we collected lots of tinned produce and dry foods to donate to ASLAN (our local homeless charity).
 At Christmas we sold programmes for our Christmas Nativities and donated the proceeds to to Club 60 group.

 We also get involved with hand-out activities such as helping serve lunch at the Elderly in the Community local lunch group and singing at charity concerts.

 Last year, All Souls Choir sang at St Paul’s Cathedral for the NSPCC carol service.

-This term our school value is Justice.
+This term our school value is Wisdom.

 We explore together:

 - The consequences of our words and actions